Dreaming of a horse: power that waits for partnership

 “A horse comes to those in whom freedom and strength search for the right partner.”

-A horse is one of the most powerful animals ever to enter into partnership with a human being.
+The horse is a powerful creature — one that, long ago, entered into partnership with a human being.
 Not conquered — partnered.
 That distinction matters.
 A horse can be broken by force and it will carry you.
 But a true rider doesn’t break a horse.
 He finds a language with her.
 And from that meeting something new is born between them — neither human nor animal alone, but a single movement.

 In dreams, the horse carries several powerful themes at once: freedom and strength in search of direction; partnership built on trust; the question of mastery — over your own life, your own impulses, your own wild nature.
 And speed.
 The feeling that life can surge forward with such force it takes your breath away.